-3.5.5 Posthumous Academic Awards (Last revised 03/07/14)
+3.5.5 Posthumous Academic Awards (Last updated 08/18/17)

 General

 Upon recommendation from the appropriate academic unit, awards are to be made in each case for which the conditions are satisfied.
 The conditions depend only on grades, units of semester credit, and progress toward completing requirements for a degree.